 This is perhaps one of the most difficult and complex issues in the world of sustainability at the moment.
 Going palm oil free is possible but alternatives are often less sustainable and could lead to even worse consequences for the planet.
 It is possible to produce palm oil sustainably but not in the quantities currently required by the global market.

 Whilst far from ideal, looking for RSPO certified sustainable palm oil and Rainforest Alliance certification is the first step in making better choices.
 An awareness of how many products in your store cupboard include palm oil is also a good step and researching alternatives.
 Apps such as Giki can help in doing an audit of products as they will recognise names that are not automatically connected with palm oil, for instance Palm Kernel or Palmitic Acid.
-For a complete list of names check here.

 The most sustainable products are those that can be made from products available in the local area.
 However, where palm oil cannot be substituted, businesses using palm oil in products should look to reduce the amount where possible and develop strong monitoring systems to verify how sustainably the palm oil has been produced.
 This should include working with suppliers and ensuring supply chains help smallholders with training, technical support and financial incentives to act ethically.